Site: Mindiri

 MT1_a MT1_a

-Sherd Clay and temper mix from Mindiri (PNG).
+Sherd Clay and temper mix from Mindiri (New Guinea).
 Slide IL_1_92 from I Lilley. x4 Magnification PPL (left) XPL (right).
 Scale bar: 0.5mm.
 High resolution image in VIMIPO (user: Guest pwd: Guest).
 Imaged by K. Hardy and M. Leclerc, ANU.

 Pyroxene grains are colourless to pale green, angular to subrounded, about 0.3 mm across.
 There are minor of small angular quartz or feldspar, minor magnetite and minor shelly fragments.
 Minor volcanic rock fragments are set in the brown clay.